mwsohn/Margins.jl/README.md

 # Margins.jl
-A port of Stata command
+A Julia implementation of Stata "margins" command

 ## Installation